danfitz/meetiator/README.md

 # Meetiator

-Meetiator mediates your meetings for you, helping you and your team stay on track and on target to your goals.
-When the meeting ends, you get a pretty report that can be shared as a print-out or PDF.
+Mediates your meetings via a note-taking user interface.
+When the meeting ends, you and your team walk away with a print-out or PDF for increased accountability and clarity.

 ## How it Works